MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab14_MedTech service.md

 Now you will use Azure Portal to deploy and configure MedTech service within your Azure Health Data Services workspace.

-1. [] Select the following link, [Deploy MedTech service in the Azure Portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure "Deploy MedTech Service instructions") to open the instructions in a new browser tab.
+1. [] Open +++https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure+++ in a new browser tab to open Deploy MedTech service in the Azure Portal article.

 1. [] When you get to the part of the instructions to **Configure MedTech service to ingest data**, for this training it is recommended to use the default **Consumer group** that was assigned when you deployed your Event Hub in the previous exercise (for more information on consumer groups, select the following link, [**Consumer groups**](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups "Consumer groups") .